Mac Cozier: Professional

 The Columbus Crew of Major League Soccer selected Cozier in the first round (tenth overall) of the 1996 MLS College Draft.
 He played games for the Crew.
 The Crew traded to the San Jose Clash, but the Clash released him.
 He signed the Richmond Kickers for the 1997 USISL season.
 He moved to Chilean Second Division club Deportes Antofagasta.
 After one season, in which he scored, returned to the States to sign with the Jacksonville Cyclones of the USL A-League.
 Cozier scored goals.
 The next season, he moved to the Charleston Battery.
 The Battery released Cozier following the 2002 season and he signed with the Rochester Raging Rhinos.
 However, the Rhinos diseased him on April 24, 2003, and he was immediately signed by the Atlanta Silverbacks.
 In 2004, he was named to the second-team USL All-Star team after scoring goals in games with Atlanta.
 He retired.

 Indoor soccer

 Cozier played one game with the Columbus Invaders during the 1996–1997 National Professional Soccer League season.

 National team

 Cozier played extensively with the U-23 national team in 1995.
 Cozier earned his only cap with the U.S. national team in a 4–1 loss to Peru on October 19, 1996.
 Cozier, along with several teammates that day, was called up when the regular national team players went on strike and refused to play.
 Cozier entered the game in the thirty-second minute, replacing Jean Harbor.

 Teaching

 Since retiring from playing professionally, Cozier moved to Jacksonville, Fl. to become a teacher at both Englewood High School and at FSCJ.
-In 2020, he began teaching at Douglas Anderson School of the Arts in Jacksonville, Florida.
+In 2020, he began teaching statistics at Douglas Anderson School of the Arts in Jacksonville, Florida.